 Machu Picchu Launches New Website After Covid-19

 The official Machu Picchu government website has been revised and visitors will see a tab for QUERYS across the top of the page, and a drop down box for "experiences."
-These include the hikes to Huayna Picchu, Machu Picchu mountain and Inca Bridge and other places for a total of 7 spots.
-It appears that they might be planning to monetize visits to Inca Bridge and the Sungate which used to be open to anyone at any time.
-We're expecting Machu Picchu general entry tickets for the remainder of 2020 to go on sale any time.
-However we don't know if they will reopen the hikes to Huayna Picchu or Machu Picchu Mountain.
+These include the hikes to Huayna Picchu, Machu Picchu mountain and Inca Bridge coming to a total of 7 experiences.
+It appears that they might be planning to monetize visits to Inca Bridge and the Sungate, which used to be open during all hours of operation.
+Permits for the easy 1-day Inca Trail are available through the end of December 2021.
+We have been told that the 4-day Inca Trail hike will reopen in July 2021, but we don't know when permits will be available. (contact me to get on the list to be notified when they do) We don't know if the Machu Picchu National Park authorities will reopen the hikes to Huayna Picchu or Machu Picchu Mountain.
 Nor do we know what the cost per ticket will be.

 I copied and translated below the new health protocols for entering the ruins and other archaeological sites in Peru.

-MINISTRY OF CULTURE DEVELOPS A HEALTH PROTOCOL FOR MUSEUMS AND ARCHAEOLOGICAL SITES OF THE COUNTRY
+PERU MINISTRY OF CULTURE DEVELOPS A HEALTH PROTOCOL FOR MUSEUMS AND ARCHAEOLOGICAL SITES

-The Ministry of Culture draws up guidelines and protocols for health for receive visitors in the country's museums and archaeological sites, according to the measures established by the central government in the context of the emergency national.
+The Ministry of Culture draws up guidelines and protocols for health for receive visitors in the country's museums and archaeological sites, according to the measures established by the Peru government

 In addition, the establishments will provide information to visitors about the safety and health measures that all must comply to avoid and prevent the spread of COVID-19.
 Among the necessary and mandatory measures are: